Abraham Maslow: Methodology

 Maslow based his study on the writings of other psychologists, Albert Einstein, and people he knew who [he felt] clearly met the standard of self-actualization.

 Maslow used Einstein's writings and accomplishments to exemplify the characteristics of the self-actualized person.
 Ruth Benedict and Max Wertheimer work was also very influential to Maslow's models of self-actualization.
 In this case, from a quantitative-sciences perspective there are numerous problems with this particular approach, which has caused much criticism.
 First, it could be argued that biographical analysis as a method is extremely subjective as it is based entirely on the opinion of the researcher.
 Personal opinion is always prone to bias, which reduces the validity of any data obtained.
-Therefore, Maslow's operational definition of Self-actualization must not be uncritically accepted as quantitative fact.
+Therefore, Maslow's operational definition of Self-actualization must not be uncritically accepted as a quantitative fact.

 Transpersonal psychology

 During the 1960s Maslow founded with Stanislav Grof, Viktor Frankl, James Fadiman, Anthony Sutich, Miles Vich and Michael Murphy, the school of transpersonal psychology.
 Maslow had concluded that humanistic psychology was incapable of explaining all aspects of human experience.
 He identified various mystical, ecstatic, or spiritual states known as "peak experiences" as experiences beyond self-actualization.
 Maslow called these experiences "a fourth force in psychology", which he named transpersonal psychology.
 Transpersonal psychology was concerned with the "empirical, scientific study of, and responsible implementation of the finding relevant to, becoming, mystical, ecstatic, and spiritual states" (Olson & Hergenhahn, 2011).

 In 1962, Maslow published a collection of papers on this theme, which developed into his 1968 book Toward a Psychology of Being.
-In this book Maslow stresses the importance of transpersonal psychology to human beings, writing: "without the transpersonal, we get sick, violent, and nihilistic, or else hopeless and apathetic" (Olson & Hergenhahn, 2011).
-Human beings, he came to believe, need something bigger than themselves that they are connected to in a naturalistic sense, but not in a religious sense: Maslow himself was an atheist and found it difficult to accept religious experience as valid unless placed in a positivistic framework.
+In this book Maslow stresses the importance of "transpersonal psychology" to human beings, writing: "without the 'transpersonal' we get sick, violent, and nihilistic, or else hopeless and apathetic" (Olson & Hergenhahn, 2011).
+Human beings, he came to believe, need something "bigger than themselves" that they are connected to in a naturalistic sense, but not in a religious sense; Maslow himself was an atheist and found it difficult to accept religious experience as valid, unless placed in a positivistic framework.
 In fact, Maslow's position on God and religion was quite complex.
-While he rejected organized religion and its beliefs, he wrote extensively on the human being's need for the sacred and spoke of God in more philosophical terms, as beauty, truth and goodness, or as a force or a principle.
+While he rejected organized religion and its beliefs, he wrote extensively on the human being's need for the sacred, and spoke of God in more philosophical terms - as beauty, truth and goodness, or as a force, or a principle.

-Awareness of transpersonal psychology became widespread within psychology, and the Journal of Transpersonal Psychology was founded in 1969, a year after Abraham Maslow became the president of the American Psychological Association.
+Awareness of "transpersonal psychology" became widespread within psychology, and the Journal of Transpersonal Psychology was founded in 1969, a year after Abraham Maslow became the president of the American Psychological Association.
 In the United States, transpersonal psychology encouraged recognition for non-western psychologies, philosophies, and religions, and promoted understanding of "higher states of consciousness", for instance through intense meditation.
 Transpersonal psychology has been applied in many areas, including transpersonal business studies.